Layr-Labs/eigenlayer-contracts/docs/release/slashing/AllocationManager.md

 ) external;
 ```

 This function is used to complete pending deallocations for a list of strategies for an operator.
 The function takes a list of strategies and the number of pending deallocations to complete for each strategy.
-For each strategy, the function completes pending modifications if their effect timestamps have passed.
+For each strategy, the function completes pending deallocations if their effect timestamps have passed.

 Completing a deallocation decreases the encumbered magnitude for the strategy, allowing them to make allocations with that magnitude.
 Encumbered magnitude must be decreased only upon completion because pending deallocations can be slashed before they are completable.